vseryakov/backendjs/README.md

 - setbacktrace() - install special V8-aware backtrace handler
 - backtrace() - show V8 backtrace from current position
 - heapSnapshot(file) - dump current memory heap snapshot into a file
-- splitArray() - split a string into an array separated by commas, supports double quotes
+- splitArray(str) - split a string into an array separated by commas, supports double quotes
 - logging([level]) - set or return logging level, this is internal C++ logging facility
 - loggingChannel(channelname) - redirect logging into stdout or stderr, this is internal C++ logging
 - countWordsInit()